randomPoison/randomPoison.github.io/_drafts/returning-self.md

     .unwrap();
 ```

 This is something that's easy for me to mess up as a fairly experienced Rust developer, and it can be absolutely confusing and frustrating for those new to Rust.
-On a more subjective note, the resulting code is also pretty gnarly and loses a lot of the simplicity and readability that the original verson had.
+On a more subjective note, the resulting code is also pretty gnarly and loses a lot of the simplicity and readability that the original version had.

 It's Ultimately a Hack
 ----------------------

-Okay, so all I've done so far is demonstrate that returning `Self` to enable method chaining *doesn't* work.
-In order to truley explain why doing so should be considered an anti-pattern, I need to answer a more fundamental question: *Should* it work?
+All I've done so far is demonstrate that returning `Self` to enable method chaining *doesn't* work.
+In order to truly explain why doing so should be considered an anti-pattern, I need to answer a more fundamental question: *Should* it work?
 Should we consider this a failing of Rust, that it doesn't play well with method chaining?
 Or is there something fundamentally wrong with this form of method chaining?

 To examine this, let's take a look at the function signature for `chain_ref`: